-The engine spun at 1,540-or-so rpm at 65 mph, about right for a vocational vehicle.
+With the Allison's 0.67 overdrive top gear, 4.11 axle ration, and 11R24.5 rear tires, the engine spun at 1,540-or-so rpm at 65 mph, about right for a vocational vehicle.
 There were no buttons on the steering wheel, so cruise control and other functions were operated with rocker switches on the dashboard.
-While headed straight ahead, the steering wheel was cocked a bit to the right after years of counteracting slightly sloped expressway pavement.
+The steering wheel was cocked a bit to the right after years of counteracting slightly sloped expressway pavement.
 And the Heritage-built box behind the cab was empty so there was some bouncing over rough spots, but the ride was better than I expected.

 So was maneuverability.
 At one point during street running, I made a hard right turn and began spinning the wheel early, as is sometimes necessary with the usually limited wheel cut on a 20-grand steer axle.
 But I paused the spinning when I saw that we were making the turn easily, from curb to curb on the two streets, and not needing to grab any extra space to make the swing.
 That makes a driver’s life less stressful, whether or not he appreciates the engineering that went into building 8 extra degrees of wheel cut into the steering geometry.